Servant, Saved By Grace, Prophetess

 Remember, the people you surround yourself with will affect every area of your life.
 So be sure to fly with Eagles, and leave the chickens on the ground.
 Be wise and place Jesus Christ first, and all things will be added.
 Each of us is a diamond in the rough, waiting on our moment to shine.

-God will see to it that you are honored for the beauty of who you are; when you celebrate the beauty of who you are.
+God will see that you are honored for the beauty of who you are; when you celebrate the uniqueness of who you are.
+You are made in the likeness and image of God, both male and female He created us.

 The demons of depression, fear, worthlessness, and anxiety are not from God.
 They are of the devil.
 The serpent seeks to kill, steal, and destroy all that is good in God.
 So place all faith in Jesus Christ and wear your armor tight—the word of God is to be your best friend.